thousandbrainsproject/tbp.monty/docs/future-work/framework-improvements/automate-benchmark-experiments-and-analysis.md

 ### Branch Structure

-The paused implementation has the current merged and open branchs.
+The paused implementation has the current merged and open branches.

 ```
 main